dboddie-canonical-work/disgorged-docs/gadget-snaps.rst

 The ``meta/gadget.yaml`` file contains the basic metadata for gadget-specific functionality, including a detailed specification of which structure items compose an image.
 The latter is used both by snapd and by ubuntu-image when creating images for these devices.

 A gadget snap’s boot assets can also be automatically updated when the snap is refreshed.
-See `Updating gadget boot assets <updating-gadget-boot-assets.md>`__ for further details.
+See :ref:`Updating gadget boot assets <updating-gadget-boot-assets>` for further details.

 The following specification defines what is supported in ``gadget.yaml``: